zalando-stups/swagger1st/README.md

 swagger1st is a Clojure [Ring](https://github.com/ring-clojure/ring) handler that parses, validates and routes requests based on your [Swagger](http://swagger.io/)/OpenAPI definition.
 Instead of defining routes and validation rules in your code, you can use swagger1st along with [Swagger/OpenAPI's great tool set](http://editor.swagger.io/) to specify your API in the [Swagger 2.0 Specification format](https://github.com/swagger-api/swagger-spec).
 This enables you to specify your API in an API-First, technology-independent format.
 The resulting definition is the ultimate format for publishing, sharing and reviewing your API.

-**[Questions:
+**[Questions**:
-— is swagger1st an API-First version of Ring?
+**- Is swagger1st an API-First version of Ring?
-— Why would/should someone use this?
+- Why would/should someone use this?
 In other words, what are the key, basic advantages of this approach: That it's tech-independent?
 That it's simpler than defining routes and validation rules?
 What's the "easy sell"?
-— Is there anything else that we know of that does something similar, or is this the first/most useful?
+- Is there anything else that we know of that does something similar, or is this the first/most useful?
-— What are swagger1st's most useful features?**
+- What are swagger1st's most useful/innovative aspects?**

 swagger1st will use it **[what, specifically?]** as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
 During runtime, you can inspect and easily test your API with the built-in [Swagger UI](http://petstore.swagger.io/).
 You can also extend the interpretation of